 Practice Areas Overview

-At Boyd & Associates in Dallas, Texas, the firm principal, Sam Boyd, is an experienced trial lawyer with over 35 years of practice and a proven record of success.
+At Boyd & Associates in Dallas, Texas, the firm principal, Sam Boyd, is an experienced trial lawyer with over 40 years of practice and a proven record of success.
 The firm practices before many state and federal courts at the trial and appellate level.
-We represent Relators, Plaintiffs, individuals and businesses in complex and high stakes litigation matters.
-Our firm commonly handles litigation matters involving:
+He has represented Relators, Plaintiffs, individuals and businesses in complex and high stakes litigation matters.
+Our firm in its new Joint Venture with Bragalone Conroy PC will continue to handle litigation involving:

 - Securities Fraud Whistleblowing: Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act which authorized, under Section 922, the SEC to pay rewards to individuals who provide the SEC with original information which enables the SEC to successfully settle or conclude an SEC enforcement action or related actions.
 The new law is intended to reward persons who act timely and provide significant evidence that enables the SEC to be successful in its enforcement action.
 The whistleblower must provide the information voluntarily before the government or other oversight organizations request the information.
 The information must be known independently by the whistleblower and not derived (exclusively) from public information or already known by the SEC.
 The tipping point for the whistleblower expecting a reward is that the SEC’s recovery must exceed a cumulative total of $1 million in order for the whistleblower to be entitled to a reward.
 The larger, the better.
 The reward will be paid from the Investor Protection Fund which has already been established.
 A successful whistleblower will be entitled to collect between 10%-30% of the wrongdoer’s payments to the Commission.
 Finally, as you might suppose, the whistleblower can’ be the person who directed, planned or initiated the fraud.
 If you believe that you may have valuable information of a Securities Fraud violation involving substantial funds, feel free to contact us to confer about your qualifications to become a SEC whistleblower.